 How To Make Brazilian Fish Stew (Moqueca)

-- Sauté the vegetables: Heat the olive oil in a large 12-inch skillet over medium heat.
+- Sauté the vegetables: Heat the olive oil in a large skillet or Dutch oven over medium heat.
 Add the onion and season with salt.
 Sauté until translucent, about 3 minutes.
-Add the green pepper, red pepper, chili, and garlic and cook, stirring occasionally, about 3 minutes more.
+Add the green pepper, red pepper, chili, and garlic and cook, stirring occasionally, about 2-3 minutes more.
 Stir in the tomatoes and 1 tablespoon dendê oil, if using.
 Cook until tomatoes have started to break down, about 2 to 3 minutes.

 - Make the sauce: Deglaze the pan with chicken broth then pour in the coconut milk.
 Simmer over low heat, stirring occasionally, until sauce thickens, about 3-4 minutes.
 Stir in the remaining tablespoon of dendê oil, if using.